-St. Lawrence University Travel Policy
+St. Lawrence University Travel Policy and Procedures

 The Travel Policy has been developed to establish and communicate equitable standards and effective procedures to facilitate travel while on University business and concurrently control our expenditures.
 The policy applies to all individuals whose travel expenses are paid by the University.

 The University has retained or is in the process of retaining multiple vendors (e.g. approved vendors) that support our travel arrangements such as travel agents, hotels, car rental firms, etc. Utilization of our approved travel vendors is important, since our negotiated pricing is generally more favorable and is dependent, in part, based on the volume of travel services we utilize.
 The only circumstances when an approved vendor should not be used are when they cannot provide the service, or an approved vendor is unavailable or undefined.
 Please see appendix A for a list of approved vendors.
 Anticipate that over time, this vendor list will change based on i) the performance of the vendor to our community and/or ii) as more attractive opportunities present themselves.
 As the vendor list evolves, Appendix A will be updated and communicated to the community accordingly.